airflow-helm/charts/.github/ISSUE_TEMPLATE/bug_report.md

 **What is the bug?**

-A clear description of what the bug is.
+A clear description of the bug.

 **What are your Helm values?**